 These reported interactions with protected species form part of the ongoing monitoring by DAWE of the performance of fisheries within their accreditation under the EPBC Act.

 AFMA 2008, Skipjack tuna harvest strategy, Australian Fisheries Management Authority, Canberra.

-Department of Agriculture and Water Resources 2018, Commonwealth Fisheries Harvest Strategy Policy, Department of Agriculture and Water Resources, Canberra.
+Department of Agriculture and Water Resources 2018, Commonwealth fisheries harvest strategy policy, Department of Agriculture and Water Resources, Canberra.

-IOTC 2016, On harvest control rules for skipjack tuna in the IOTC area of competence, resolution 16/02, IOTC, Victoria, Seychelles.
+IOTC 2016, On harvest control rules for skipjack tuna in the IOTC area of competence, resolution 16/02, Indian Ocean Tuna Commission, Victoria, Seychelles.

-Rice, J, Harley, S, Davies, N & Hampton, J 2014, ‘Stock assessment of skipjack tuna in the western and central Pacific Ocean’, working paper WCPFC-SC10-2014/SA-WP-05, WCPFC Scientific Committee 10th regular session, Republic of the Marshall Islands, 6–14 August 2014.
+Vincent, MT, Pilling, GM & Hampton, J 2019, Stock assessment of skipjack tuna in the western and central Pacific Ocean, working paper WCPFC-SC15-2019/SA-WP-05-Rev1, WCPFC Scientific Committee 15th regular session, Pohnpei, Federated States of Micronesia, 12 to 20 August 2019.

 Zhou, S, Fuller, M & Smith, T 2009, Rapid quantitative risk assessment for fish species in seven Commonwealth fisheries, report to the Australian Fisheries Management Authority, Canberra.